OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 <a name="bindings"></a>
 ## Bindings

 Advanced Settings supports the OpenVR IVRInput API.
-In order to make the bindings interface visible, run the `bindingsinterface.bat` file from the install directory.
+In order to make the bindings interface visible, change the `matzman666.AdvancedSettings.vrappconfig` in `C:\Program Files (x86)\Steam\config\vrappconfig` to have a `last_launch_time` close to the current date (in [Unix time](https://en.wikipedia.org/wiki/Unix_time)).
+If in doubt, try using the value from [this](https://time.is/Unix_time_now) site.
+Running the application normally will now make it show up in the bindings interface.

+Alternatively, if the above doesn't work, run the `bindingsinterface.bat` file from the install directory.
 After you're done configuring your bindings, close SteamVR and start it up again.
 You are now using your new bindings.

-Alternatively, you can change the `matzman666.AdvancedSettings.vrappconfig` in `C:\Program Files (x86)\Steam\config\vrappconfig` to have a `last_launch_time` close to the current date (in [Unix time](https://en.wikipedia.org/wiki/Unix_time)).
-If in doubt, try using the value from [this](https://time.is/Unix_time_now) site.
-Running the application normally will now make it show up in the bindings interface.
+Advanced Settings will not show up in the bindings menu unless you're actively running the application with `bindingsinterface.bat`.
+Advanced Settings will not work normally while running with `bindingsinterface.bat`.

 The above two solutions are workarounds to a bug in the OpenVR API.